-2.1 Service Composition and Process Planning
+2.2.
+Service Composition and Process Planning

-A crucial step is to create a plan from service descriptions.
+A crucial step is to create a plan from service descriptions [11].
 AI planners are tools that are used to determine a plan, which is composed of a series of actions, an initial state, a goal state and a set of possible actions.
-SHOP2 is a Hierarchical Task Network (HTN) planner.
-In HTN planners, each state of the world is represented as a set of atoms with actions corresponding to deterministic state changes [7].
+SHOP2 is a Hierarchical Task Network (HTN) planner [13].
+In HTN planners, each state of the world is represented as a set of atoms with actions corresponding to deterministic state changes [12].
 The planning domain is represented by operators (tasks) and methods.
 The methods decompose a set of complex tasks into subtasks.
 The plan is a sequence of these tasks.
 In the case of Web service composition, services are represented as operations.
-Inputs and outputs of services are represented as preconditions and postconditions joined with other semantic information.
+Inputs and outputs of services are represented as preconditions and postconditions joined with other semantic information based on the semantic service description.
 The plan is a sequence to execute the services in order to achieve the predefined goal.